rss-sre-1/Rss-Quick-Start/SettingUpPrometheus.md

 Some microservices may implement the servicemonitor in the setup.yaml file.

 ### Alerting Rules
-There are rules for recording and alerting on high error rates and latencies.
+There are rules in each microservice's repository for recording and alerting on high error rates and latencies.
 These rules are based on a 99.5% service level objective (SLO).
 To customize rules, [here]( https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/
 ) is more information.